NevermindNilas/TheAnimeScripter/README.md

 ### Automated Installation

-If Python 3.11 isn't installed in your system, run the file and make sure that Python is added to your system path:
+If Python 3.11 isn't installed in your system, run this file:

 ```setup.bat```